State Duma: 2000s

 In the early 2000s, following the 1999 parliamentary elections, the pro-presidential Unity party and the Communist Party were the leading forces in the State Duma.

 After the 2003 elections, a dominant-party system was established with the newly formed pro-presidential United Russia party dominating.
 In all subsequent elections, United Russia has always received an absolute majority of seats (more than 226).
-Under the presidency of Vladimir Putin, the State Duma became increasingly referred to as a rubber stamp.
+During the presidency of Vladimir Putin, the State Duma became increasingly referred to as a rubber stamp, with there being a shift to electoral authoritarianism.

 After the 2007 elections, a four-party system was formed with a United Russia, Communist Party, Liberal Democratic Party and A Just Russia.
 Other parties could not get enough votes to go to the State Duma.
 Only in 2016 elections, two other parties, Rodina and the Civic Platform, were able to get one seat.

 In 2008, after the adoption of amendments to the Constitution, the term of the State Duma was increased from four to five years.

 2010s

 A 2016 exposé by Dissernet showed that one in nine members of the State Duma had obtained academic degrees with theses that were substantially plagiarized and likely ghostwritten.

-In 2018, it became known that the State Duma building will be reconstructed.
-In March 2019 it became known that the repair will begin in May 2019 and will end in September 2020.
+In 2018, it became known that the State Duma building would be reconstructed.
+Repairs began in May 2019 and ended in September 2020.
 During this period, the State Duma was temporarily housed in the House of Unions.
 In addition, a draft of a new conference room, which would be an amphitheatre, was presented.

 2020s

-Following the results of the 2021 election, in addition to the four main parties, the New People party was also elected to the State Duma.
+After the 2021 elections, in addition to the four main parties, the New People party was also elected to the State Duma.
 Thus, for the first time since 1999, a five-party State Duma was formed.